glasnt/talks/2017_08_PyConAU/slides.md

 Note: The second talk never happened.

-Thankfully today, two years on, I can give that talk.
+Thankfully today, two years on, I've been given the oppurtinity to finally give that talk.

+Most of the following slides are true to the 2015 version, with some updates for time.

+And if you'll indulge me, there will be some commentary track involved here, and I'll give context as we go along.
 ---
  <!-- .slide: data-background="#000"-->
 ## &nbsp;